Investing in Index Funds for Beginners

 However, investments can be made only when KYC verification for the investor’s PAN is in place.
 Further, once the investment has been processed, there is no differentiation by the mutual funds based on the mode of transaction and the same NAV is applied for the mutual fund units whether applied digitally or physically.

 In line with the other mutual fund schemes, the NAV of such funds is declared at the end of the day and thus, the unit allotment information is sent to the investor on the next business day.

 Taxation of Index Funds

 The taxation of index funds depends upon the underlying index they are replicating.
-If the underlying index is an equity index, the taxation will be in line with the tax treatment offered to equity-oriented funds.
-As such, any short-term gains from index funds (with an investment period of less than 12 months) are taxed at 15% (plus applicable cess and surcharge), while the long-term capital gains are taxed at 10%.
-Such long-term capital gains considered in aggregate for equity shares and equity funds are also exempt up to Rs.1 lakh a year and only gains beyond Rs.1 lakh are taxable.
+If the underlying index is an equity index, the taxation will be in line with the tax treatment for equity shares, where any Short-Term Capital Gains (STCG) (with an investment period of less than 12 months) are taxed at 15% (plus applicable cess and surcharge) and the Long-Term Capital Gains (LTCG) are taxed at 10%.
+Such long-term capital gains considered in aggregate for equity shares and equity funds are also exempt up to ₹1 lakh a year and only gains beyond ₹1 lakh are taxable.

 The index funds may help replicate the market returns, as provided by the underlying index.
-So, if you are looking for taking the market exposure (equity as an asset class) at a relatively cheaper cost, index funds are the right thing to invest in.
-Since the fund manager cannot take any investment call, except maintaining the index weight in the same stocks, the emotional and human bias gets eliminated and further, the unsystematic risk of investing in equity markets gets taken care of too.
+So, if you are looking to take market exposure (equity as an asset class) at a relatively cheaper cost, index funds are the right thing to invest in.
+Since the fund manager cannot take any investment call, except maintaining the index weight in the same stocks, the emotional and human bias gets eliminated.
+Further, the unsystematic risk of investing in equity markets gets taken care of too.
 Hence, one may consider investing in index funds after reviewing one’s investment goal, risk appetite and time horizon.